ellepannitto/my-website/content/blog/inputs.md

  # CSS class.
  css_class = ""
 +++
+_02mar2020_:
+I got an email from my department today, advertising free weekly tango lessons to take place inside the main building.
+Surely, it will be for research purposes, surely there will be plenty of reasons for offering these classes but, I quote, "Classes will be [...] reserved for UniTN staff and students".
+Has the writer thought about this sentence?
+Was there really no possibility to include the community?
+There are loads of things that I don't get or agree on, speaking about managing a university, but this one really bugs me.
+And it happens here in Rovereto much more often than it used to happen in Pisa.
+And people seem to be completely ok with it.
+It splits the community, it bites up a piece of your personal life without giving you the possibility of sharing it with someone else, reinforcing that fake idea of friendship and relationships that we have in academia.
+I don't want the university to be "mine", I don't want to be inside if someone ends up being on the outside, whatever the reason.

 _01mar2020_:
 It is sunday and it is raining in Rovereto.
 I am working and looking out of my window, and I feel like I'm working out of guilt, when I should definitely be working out of joy.